 This policy research paper was the product of approximately one year of desk research and several months of interviews and outreach to stakeholders.
 It was no easy feat, and many people made contributions to make this project a reality.
 Special thanks goes out to Thilo Bodenstein, Zoltan Iles, and Alexio Antypas for helping me lay the foundation of this paper through many discussions, which were mostly on video call (Zoom, Microsoft Teams, and Skype) and via e-mail due to the COVID-19 pandemic.
 I also want to thank my parents, Jumana and Sami, for encouraging me to go on with this project despite many challenges.
-I want to thank my friend Saria Samakie and his partner Galina, with whom I spent many late nights in the Spring of 2021 working on this Thesis.
-They accommodated my excitement about this research topic and offered a listening ear when I needed to express my anxieties about this research project.
+I want to thank my friend Saria Samakie and his partner Galina, who accommodated my excitement about this research topic and offered a listening ear when I needed to express my anxieties.
 Finally, I want to acknowledge Larisa Abulghanam, Hazim El-naser, Christopher Fellows, Barik Mhadeen, Mazin Qumsiyeh, and Tarek Zureikat for speaking with me at length about the various themes of this research project.
 Their input is an integral part of my findings.
 I would also like to thank Khaldon Khashman and Waleed Khalil Al Zubari for providing me with important snippets of information in our correspondence.
-Finally, special thanks goes out to my colleagues at the Jordanian Embassy in Washington DC, Dana Zureikat and Sammy Abdulrahim.
+Finally, special thanks goes out to my colleagues Dana Zureikat and Sammy Abdulrahim.
 I deeply appreciate their kindness and patience throughout the grueling process of writing a Master's thesis while also holding a full-time job.